allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 }
 ```

-At a first glance everything is OK — client is tested against different statuses
+At a first glance everything is OK — the client is tested against different statuses
 returned by REST service.
-But in the real world, there are much more things that could go wrong...
+But in the real world, there are many more things that could go wrong...

 ### Server has gone away

 In the service-oriented approach, we use discovery service to get actual instance URL.
 Microservice instances with
-long response time or not responding at all are cut off.
+long response times or not responding at all are cut off.
 However, it takes some time to unregister such instances
 from discovery service by monitoring tools.
 After a sudden crash (think about physical server failure,
 disconnection from network or DNS issue), for some time there is a big chance that your client will
 try to connect to a non-functioning instance.